HÉCTOR FAYA

 Street Photographer Based in Mexico.

-Héctor Faya Rodríguez found photography almost by accident—on a street corner in São Paulo, camera in hand, seeing clearly for the first time in years.
+Héctor Faya Rodríguez is a Mexico City–based street photographer whose work is built on proximity— to people, to noise, to silence.
+He found photography almost by accident, on a street corner in São Paulo, camera in hand, seeing clearly for the first time in years.